uwx/ace/README.md

 # b13

-Base13 encoding designed to be intuitive to type by fat people on a phone keyboard.
+Base13 encoding designed to be intuitive to type by people on a phone keyboard.
 Based on [alanhett/ace](https://github.com/alanhett/ace).

 ## Usage